 If you’re wondering where to go in Poland in winter remember that it is a great time to visit cities.
 Yes, the frost bites your cheeks, the wind penetrates all layers of your clothing.
 You need to hide in coffee shops and restaurants more often to drink a warming tea or mulled wine.
 You use buses with pleasure where normally you would walk.

 But in winter cities are equally charming as in other seasons, they are often still illuminated by Christmas lights and they are much less crowded.
 I recommend you all Polish cities in winter.
-I’ve recently visited winter Warsaw, Szymon chose winter Opole – and we both have positive impressions.
+I’ve recently spent one day in Warsaw, Szymon chose Opole in winter – and we both have positive impressions.
 Kraków’s old town should be less crowded too.
 If you want to spend your winter holidays in Poland you might also choose one of our lovely cities 🙂

 And I guarantee you that due to the temperature outside, each and every warm regional dish or a shot of regional vodka tastes so much better… 🙂